Rising Fuel Costs in Trucking (2026): Diesel Prices, Fuel Surcharge Challenges & What’s Next

 Recent diesel price trends show a sharp upward movement across the country:

-Diesel prices rising quickly across major freight markets
+Diesel prices are rising quickly across major freight markets.

-Fuel costs outpacing traditional fuel surcharge trucking calculations
+Fuel costs are outpacing traditional fuel surcharge trucking calculations.

 What’s Driving Rising Fuel Costs in Trucking?